How Online Schooling Can Benefit Your Child’s Education - Haileybury Pangea Skip to Main Content

 Proficiency with technology

 Students who learn online all or most of the time become highly proficient and comfortable with the latest technology.
-COVID-19 lockdowns proved that many children can learn, and want to learn, in Zoom or Teams rooms and via Learning Management Systems that fit with their learning style and with their lifestyle.
+In Haileybury’s experience, many children can learn, and want to learn, in Zoom or Teams rooms and via Learning Management Systems that fit with their learning style and lifestyle.
 In a society increasingly driven by technology, this easy familiarity with the latest software and smart gadgets creates students who are ready and confident to navigate the very modern world beyond school.